tbbear/MMM-NOAA2/README.md

 ## Config.js entry and options

 Will automatically select translation file and either F or C by reading your defaults from the config.js file [at the top] Will default to EN if NO translation file is found.
 Weather alerts will be in the native language chosen by your config.js automatically and in the correct language!
 Thanks tbbear!!!
-[Need to fix this for this branch]
+In this new Version you can select up to 3 different weather locations like in this example.
+You can also show up names(the one u like) for this places.
+U can do the selection of the location my pressing on the city name on touchscreen, with mouse-click or mousepad.

     {
-        disabled: false,
         module: 'MMM-NOAA',
-        position: 'top_right',
         config: {

 		apiKey: "YOUR API KEY",    // https://www.wunderground.com/weather/api  select the middle plan...
 		airKey: "YOUR API KEY",    // IF you want Air Quality Index
-		pws1: "IBAYERNE30",	   // go here to find your pws: https://www.wunderground.com/wundermap
+		pws1: "KNYELMIR13",	   // go here to find your pws: https://www.wunderground.com/wundermap
-		pws2: "KNYELMIR13",
+		pws2: "IBIBIONE8",
 		pws3: "IHERAKLI5",
-		loco1: "Erdweg/De",
+		loco1: "New York/Us",	   // fill in the name of the location or whatever u want to be displayed
-		loco2: "New York/Us",
+		loco2: "Bibione/It",
-		loco3: "Kos/Gr"
+		loco3: "Kos/Gr",
 	}
     },

+If u dont want or need this so like before with only one pws  (location) use this example:

+    {
+        module: 'MMM-NOAA',
+        config: {

+		apiKey: "YOUR API KEY",    // https://www.wunderground.com/weather/api  select the middle plan...
+		airKey: "YOUR API KEY",    // IF you want Air Quality Index
+		pws1: "KNYELMIR13",	   // go here to find your pws: https://www.wunderground.com/wundermap
+	}
+    },

+## Very important for updating: !!!
+Please rename ur pws to pws1 !!!

 ## Start your mirror . . . enjoy!